文明のターンテーブルThe Turntable of Civilization

 It is without confirming them with her.

-Mr. Yoon, who was criticized by Ms. Lee, claimed on the Internet that 'Ms. Lee's memory has changed [from before]' and so on.
+Ms. Yoon, who Ms. Lee criticized, claimed on the Internet that 'Ms. Lee's memory has changed [from before]' and so on.

 Criticism of Ms. Yoon, who has continued her anti-Japanese activities on the issue of comfort women, is persistent, especially among conservatives, who say she has used former comfort women.

-With direct criticism from former comfort women, Yoon's suspicions are likely to continue to smolder.
+With direct criticism from former comfort women, Yoon's suspicions will likely continue to smoke.

 最新の画像もっと見る